A Hierarchical Encoding-Decoding Scheme for Abstractive Multi-document Summarization: Results

-To investigate the effectiveness of each of our proposed components, we present the average performance drop of using only a subset of individual components of our method in Fig.\ref{tab:ablation} (See full results in Appendix \ref{appendix:ablation} Tab.\ref{tab:ablation_details}).
-All results are compared against our full method (row 0), which uses all of our proposed components.
-Note our hierarchical attention in the encoder (HierEnc) or decoder (HierDec) cannot be decoupled from the ``<s>'' tokens due to our method design (Sec.\ref{sec:method}).
+To investigate the effectiveness of each of our proposed components, we present the average performance gain from the BART baseline by using only a subset of our proposed components, namely the SOD ``<s>'' token, encoder hierarchical attention (HAE), decoder hierarchical attention (HAD), and position restart (PR).
+Note that HAE and HAD depend on ``<s>'' and HAD depends on HAE (\Cref{sec:method}), so they cannot be used along without their dependent components.
+We show the averaged results across 10 datasets in \Cref{tab:ablation} (see full results in \Cref{appendix:ablation}).

-As compared to the baseline BART (row 5), simply adding the additional "<s>" tokens (row 4) can result in significant gains across all Rouge metrics.
-Next, by adding the hierarchical encoder attention (HierEnc), we gain small improvements in row 3.
-Lastly, row 2 and row 1 show the improvement gains from either adding hierarchical decoder attention (HierDec) or positional restart (posres) on top of row 3.
-It is interesting to see that HierDec or posres alone has little impact.
-However, when used together, these 2 components lead to further performance gains, eventually arriving at our full model in row 0.
+As compared to the baseline BART (row 0), simply adding the additional "<s>" tokens (row 1) can result in large performance gains.
+Next, by adding HAE in row 2, we gain some small improvements.
+Rows 3 and 4 show the gains of adding either HAD or PR on top of row 2.
+Interestingly, adding HAD or PR separately has little impact, but combining them leads to a significant gain (row 5).
+This shows that position restart matters more for HAD than for HAE, because it helps HAD to distinguish the different documents, while our HAE encoder already restricts the attention of each source token to the same document and is thus less affected.

-We believe that posres actually matters significantly to HierDec rather than to HierEnc.
-This is because, during encoding, we already restrict the attention of each source token to the same document it belongs.
-Regardless of whether posres is used, the context for each token (only except for the ``<s>'' tokens) is from a single document with consistently increasing positions.
-However, during decoding for HierDec, each generated token needs to pay attention to all source tokens.
-Therefore, it is important that the positional embedding of each document is reset, so that the subsequent document will be treated as an individual document, rather than being mistaken as subsequent paragraphs of its previous document.